julievdh/doc-example/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to test-demo's documentation!
+Welcome to julievdh's CodeRefinery Aalto documentation!
 =====================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents:

-   feature-a
-   feature-b
    feature-c
+   what-i-learned